popcristianvlad/coingecko-client/README.md

 This is a java client which intends to offer interaction with CoinGecko's public
 API: https://www.coingecko.com/en/api#explore-api

+## Implementation

+The implementation was done using Jersey Client 3 together with the included Jackson framework.

 ## Usage

 Retrieving an instance of the service: